 How Many Floors Have We Completed?

-As of January of 2017, EarthEnable has installed over 32,000 square meters (345,000 square feet) of healthy earthen flooring to directly replace dirt floors.
-This has translated to more than 3000 Rwandans in over 100 different villages who no longer have to live on a dirt floor and can lead healthier lives.
-We serve customers in 2 districts and 10 different sectors of Rwanda with plans to expand to 2 additional districts of Rwanda during 2017.
+As of March 2022, EarthEnable has installed about 376,080.85 square meters (about 4,048,100.57 square feet) of healthy earthen flooring to directly replace dirt floors.
+Over 14,987 homes (about 62,944 people) impacted in over 2335 different villages who no longer have to live on a dirt floor and can lead healthier lives.
+We serve customers in 20 districts of Rwanda and 9 district of Uganda, with plans to expand to Kenya and additional districts each in Rwanda and Uganda in 2022 - 2023.

 Rwanda is one of the smallest countries in Africa located just south of the Equator and bordered by Burundi, Uganda, Congo, and Tanzania.
 Though small (just 10,000 square miles), it is very densely populated, being home to almost 12 million people.